 Baltimore City requires that any property with one or more rental units, including short-term rentals, be registered and licensed.
 For complete information, see the Baltimore City Department of Housing & Community Development webpage here.
 The basic requirements are below:

-- Ensure that the property is zoned for its intended use.
-The number of rental units must fit within the lot area and floor area limits of the Baltimore City zoning code.
-Existing multi-unit properties may only be rented with a up-to-date rental property license.
-A single-family row house may not be converted to a multi-unit property without a City Council ordinance.
+Ensure that the property is zoned for its intended use.
+The number of rental units must fit within the minimum lot area and floor area requirements of the Baltimore City zoning code:

-- Obtain a rental property license.
+Obtain a rental property license.
+Rental units at a property may only be rented with an up-to-date rental property license.
 Rental units must be inspected by a home inspector registered with the City.
 An initial rental property license lasts two years and is renewed every one to three years, depending on a property’s inspection record.